Advanced Motor Fuels in Brazil

 Drivers and Policies

 Brazil has a long history with bioethanol dating back to the 1970s.
 Initial bioethanol efforts were associated with energy security issues related to the first oil crisis.
 As a result, the country has stimulated the production of ethanol and, since 2003, the use of hydrous ethanol in dedicated or fuel-flexible vehicles (FFVs).
 Today, the allowed blend level of ethanol is 27% in regular gasoline (MAPA 2015), and blend limits range between 18% and 27.5% (Brazil 2014).
+The Fuels of the Future Law (14993/2024), enacted by Brazilian President Luís Inácio Lula da Silva on October 9, 2024, allows for new biofuels mandatory blends for ethanol and biodiesel only after CNPE (Brazilian Energy Policy Council) approval.
 Since 2005, Brazil has also imposed minimum levels of biodiesel in diesel fuel, according to the Brazilian Program of Production and Use of Biodiesel (PNPB).
-The environmental agenda has supported the agricultural sector[1] and, in particular, the biofuels value chain, especially ethanol and biodiesel and, now, biogas.
+The environmental agenda has supported the agricultural sector[1] and, in particular, the biofuels value chain, especially ethanol and biodiesel, and now biogas and advanced fuels, including sustainable aviation fuels (SAF) and hydrotreated vegetable oil (HVO).
 Note that Brazilian federal states apply differentiated consumption tax rates for gasoline (in general, higher rates) and hydrous ethanol (in a majority of the states, lower rates).
-Two recent public policies promote the production and consumption of biofuels: (1) the National Biofuel Policy, named RenovaBio (Brazil 2017), operational since March 2020; and (2) the Fuels of the Future Program (Civil House 2021), created in 2021.
-The Brazilian Parliament is reviewing a proposal to increase these limits up to E35% when market feasibility can be verified and also considering biodiesel mix up to B20 by 2030 (Brazil 2024a).
+Another public policy that promotes the production and consumption of biofuels is the National Biofuel Policy, known as RenovaBio (Brazil 2017), which has been operational since March 2020.

 The official document driving Brazil’s national policy framework for renewable energy is its Nationally Determined Contribution (NDC) (UNFCCC 2022) toward achieving the objective of the United Nations framework convention on climate change.

-Under the third revision of its NDC concerning the Paris Agreement, Brazil committed to reducing its domestic greenhouse gas (GHG) emissions to 48.4% by 2025 and has declared its intention to reduce 53.1% of its emissions by 2030, both based on 2005 levels (MMA 2023).
+Under the fourth revision of its NDC concerning the Paris Agreement, Brazil committed to reducing its domestic greenhouse gas (GHG) emissions to between 59% and 67% below 2005 levels by 2035, which is consistent with an emission level of 1.05 to 0.85 gigatons CO2 equivalent (GtCO2e).
+The new commitment increases the emission reduction target set in the first NDC, consolidating a trajectory of increased ambition, as determined by the Paris Agreement.
+Between 2025 and 2030, the absolute emission reduction was 9% and, for the period from 2030 to 2035, the new NDC increases its goal to a reduction ranging from 13% to 29% (MMA 2024).
 Brazil is also committing to the long-term objective of becoming carbon neutral by 2050.
 Such measures continue to include all sectors of the economy, such as agriculture and energy, with transport in the latter sector.
 Brazil also intends to adopt further measures consistent and aligned with the 1.5°C temperature goal, especially in the energy sector (IEA 2023).[2]

 Brazilian Policy Framework